mrmtn86/kry-all/README.md

 You can add, remove and modify services.
 Application supports multiple user accounts.

-# Project has 3 sub modules
+# Project has 3 sub-modules

 # 1 - kry-service-health: